firehol/blocklist-ipsets/README.md

 [StopForumSpam.com](http://www.stopforumspam.com) IPs used by forum spammers (last 30 days)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://www.stopforumspam.com/downloads/listed_ip_30.zip).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 00:00:46 UTC 2015.

 The ipset `stop_forum_spam_30d` has **91499** entries, **91499** unique IPs.